-ITEM PROBLEM / SOLUTION Sharp Edge Remove sharp edges or gas cutting edges with grinder or disc sander.
-Weld Spatter 1.
-Remove spatter observed before blasting by grinder, chipping hammer etc. 2.
-For spatter observed after blasting: a) Remove with chipping hammer /scraper etc. b) Where spatter is sharp, use disc sander or grinder until obtuse c) Obtuse spatter - no treatment required Plate Lamination Any lamination to be removed by grinder or disc sander Undercut Where undercut is to a depth exceeding 1mm and a width smaller than the depth, repair by welding or grinding may be necessary Manual Weld For welding bead with surface irregularity or with excessive sharp edges, remove by disc sander or grinder Gas Cut Surface For surfaces of excessive irregularity, remove by disc sander or grinder
+ITEM PROBLEM / SOLUTION Sharp Edge Edges should be treated to a rounded radius of minimum 2mm, or subjected to three pass grinding or equivalent.
+Weld Spatter Remove spatter observed before blasting by grinder, chipping hammer etc. For spatter observed after blasting: a) Remove with chipping hammer /scraper etc. b) Where spatter is sharp, use disc sander or grinder until obtuse c) Obtuse spatter - no treatment required c) Obtuse spatter - no c) Obtuse spatter - no Plate Lamination Any lamination to be removed by grinder or disc sander Undercut Where undercut is to a depth exceeding 1mm and a width smaller than the depth, repair by welding or grinding may be necessary Manual Weld For welding bead with surface irregularity or with excessive sharp edges, remove by disc sander or grinder Gas Cut Surface For surfaces of excessive irregularity, remove by disc sander or grinder